IS YOUR LASH ARTIST GOOD?

 3. ADHESIVE USE

 This is probably the most common problem I see when receiving a client from another artist.
-Unfortunately I have seen sets that were pretty bad.
-I’ve seen a previous artist applied pre-made cluster lashes, which are designed for use with temporary glue, to the client's natural lashes using lash adhesive or hair glue!
+Unfortunately, I have seen sets that were pretty bad.
+I've seen a previous artist apply pre-made cluster lashes, which are designed for use with temporary glue, to the client's natural lashes using lash adhesive or hair glue!
 The adhesive was seeping up the fan of the cluster and indicates way too much adhesive being used.
 Too much adhesive can lead to stuck together painful lashes, creating the perfect breeding ground for bacteria, and permanent damage due to premature lash shedding.
+Proper lash extension training emphasizes the importance of correct adhesive application, considering the natural lash strength of each client.

 4. LENGTH

-We will only go 3mm longer than the natural lash length to keep the clients lashes healthy.
+We will only go 3mm longer than the natural lash length to keep the client's lashes healthy.
 Make sure to look in the mirror after your sets to see if your extensions are more than 3mm longer than your natural lashes.
 If they are, ask to go shorter, or find a new artist.
+The best lash extensions should enhance your natural lashes without causing damage, whether you're opting for a subtle look or more dramatic styles like mega volume lashes.

 5. ISOLATION